 On the next page, sign in with your developer account to Partner Center.
 If you don't have a developer account yet, the wizard will help you create one.

 Select the app name for your package from the list of apps currently registered to your account, or reserve a new one if you have not already reserved one in Partner Center.

 Make sure you select all three architecture configurations (x86, x64, and ARM) in the Select and Configure Packages dialog to ensure that your app can be deployed to the widest range of devices.
 In the Generate app bundle listbox, select Always.
 An app bundle (.appxbundle or .msixbundle) is preferred over a single app package file because it contains a collection of app packages configured for each type of processor architecture.
 When you choose to generate the app bundle, the app bundle will be included in the final app package upload (.appxupload or .msixupload) file along with debugging and crash analytic information.
 If you're unsure which architecture(s) to choose, or want to learn more about which architectures are used by various devices, see App package architectures.

-Include full PDB symbol files to Analyze app performance from Partner Center after your app has been published.
+Include public symbol files to Analyze app performance from Partner Center after your app has been published.
 Configure any additional details such as version numbering or the package output location.

 Click Create to generate the app package.
 If you selected one of the I want to create packages to upload to the Microsoft Store options in step 3 and are creating a package for Partner Center submission, the wizard will create a package upload (.appxupload or .msixupload) file.
 If you selected I want to create packages for sideloading in step 3, the wizard will create either a single app package or an app bundle based on your selections in step 6.

 When your app has been successfully packaged, you will see this dialog and you can retrieve your app package upload file from the specified output location.
 At this point, you can validate your app package on the local machine or a remote machine and automate store submissions.

 Place the following files in a folder: